krishnagoyal104/Decentralized-Exchange-on-Tezos/README.md

 # Decentralized-Exchange-on-Tezos

 ## Zeronet:
 * The contract has been deployed on the zeronet.
+* Address :  KT1CvW3fKpp4xUercCem8QXN32YeJ4LQUzQP

 ## Deposit: